laurakond/Once-Upon-a-Time/README.md

     </details>

-**Sections' division**
+**Game progression**
 - Throughout the gameplay, each stage of the story is indicated by the question prompt.
-- The story progression, dependent on the user's selection, is clearly indicated by line breaks that allow the user to follow the content intuitively.
+- Alternatively, the story progression, dependent on the user's selection, is clearly indicated by the line breaks that allow the user to follow the content intuitively.
-    - (the answers were deliberately removed from the screenshots).
+    - (the answers were deliberately removed from the below screenshots).

 ![section-indication](assets/documentation/images/feature-screenshots/chapter2-progression.jpeg)

 **Incorrect choice**
-- If the user selects incorrect answer, the relevant text to each chosen option prints after a few moments, and indicates that the user's choice was incorrect.
+- If the user selects incorrect answer at any point during the gameplay, a relevant text prints after a few moments, and indicates that the user's choice was incorrect.
 - After a few seconds, the screen will automatically return to the main Welcome page, where the user will be able to restart the program again.

 ![incorrect-answer](assets/documentation/images/feature-screenshots/incorrect-answer-outcome.jpeg)

 **Time progression**
 - To ensure better user experience, the game has a time lag installed.
-This allows for the game to load the content in stages, and ensures a better flow of the game.
+This allows the game to load the content in stages, and ensures a better flow and readability.

 **Clearing the screen**
-- Similarly to the above point, all the content that proceeds the gameplay will be removed from the screen.
-This allows better content progression in the terminal window.
+- Similarly to the above point, all the content that proceeds the gameplay is cleared from the screen.
+This allows better flow of the program in the terminal window.
-    - This feature is only added to the welcome screen and the instruction section.
+    - This feature is only applied to the Welcome and the Instruction sections.
-    - Once inside the gameplay, the content will be available for the user to scroll back up in case the time lag is too fast for the user.
+    - Once inside the gameplay, the user will be able to scroll back up to previous storyline content.

 ### Features Left to Implement

 - The current gameplay set up only covers the first part of the pilot episode.
-Therefore, the next future feature will be implementing the second half of the game-play.
+Therefore, the next feature will be implementing the second half of the game-play.
 The flowchart with a breakdown of steps is shown in the [flowcharts](#flowcharts) section.
-- Customise pronouns in the game text based on the gender data provide by the user at the start of the game.
+- The next stage will customise the pronouns in the game text based on the gender data provided by the user at the start of the game.
 - Similarly, there is potential to implement the user's age to further customise the story-telling of the game.

 These features would allow to make the game more relatable and enjoyable for the user.